Azure-Samples/RepoDocAIAgent/RepoDocAIAgent/api/AzureOpenAiService.md

 # AzureOpenAiService Class Documentation

 ## Overview
-The `AzureOpenAiService` class is part of the `com.documentor.agent.service` package and serves as a service for configuring and providing access to Azure OpenAI's Large Language Models (LLMs).
+The `AzureOpenAiService` class is part of the `com.repodocaiagent.agent.service` package and serves as a service for configuring and providing access to Azure OpenAI's Large Language Models (LLMs).
 It initializes the Azure OpenAI client using credentials stored in a `.env` file and provides access to a configured `ChatLanguageModel` instance for interacting with Azure OpenAI.

 This class is designed to simplify the integration of Azure OpenAI services into Java applications by abstracting the initialization and configuration process.

 ## Class Hierarchy
-- **Package**: `com.documentor.agent.service`
+- **Package**: `com.repodocaiagent.agent.service`
 - **Class Name**: `AzureOpenAiService`
 - **Type**: Concrete class
 - **Inheritance**: None (does not extend any class)